Composable Verification in the Circuit-Model via Magic-Blindness: Blinding Magic in Delegated Quantum Computations

 \begin{theorem} The Blind State Injection Protocol~\ref{protocol:blind-gate} perfectly constructs the Hidden-Magic Gate Resource~\ref{resource:blind-gate}. \end{theorem}

-\begin{proof}[Proof of correctness (sketch, formal in \ref{appendix: correctness of blind-gate})] The Protocol consists of applying the Clifford circuit, performing a measurement, and the appropriate correction (rotation, and Pauli in the magic regime) on a state that is initially encrypted by a $\QOTP$ by the Client, which is a Pauli encryption.
+\begin{proof}[Proof of correctness (sketch, formal in~\ref{appendix: correctness of blind-gate})] The Protocol consists of applying the Clifford circuit, performing a measurement, and the appropriate correction (rotation, and Pauli in the magic regime) on a state that is initially encrypted by a $\QOTP$ by the Client, which is a Pauli encryption.
 Since all the operations that are performed are Clifford, the evolution of the pad can be tracked efficiently by the Client so the state and measurement outcome can be correctly un-padded.
-The fact that the ancilla is pre-rotated is compensated by identically padding the angle $\delta$ (which receives a sign coming from the Pauli encryption). \end{proof}
+Lastly, the $\Z^\dagger(\delta)$ rotation is performed on the $n$-th qubit; by Equation~\ref{eq:blinded angle}, this exactly implements the required correction while compensating for both the Pauli $\X$ encryption and the ancilla pre-rotation.
+The presence of encryption and the fact that the ancilla is pre-rotated are therefore fully accounted for in Equation~\ref{eq:blinded angle}. \end{proof}

-\begin{proof}[Security proof] For the security proof, we are interested in proving the existence of a Simulator $\Simulator_{\ref{simulator:blind-gate}}$ such that any malicious behavior by the Server in the Real World in Protocol \ref{protocol:blind-gate} can be reproduced by the Simulator interacting with Resource \ref{resource:blind-gate}.
+\begin{proof}[Security proof] For the security proof, we are interested in proving the existence of a Simulator such that any malicious behavior by the Server in the Real World in Protocol~\ref{protocol:blind-gate} can be reproduced by the Simulator interacting with Resource~\ref{resource:blind-gate} in the Ideal World.
+Formally, both scenarios must be indistinguishable from the point of view of an unbounded Distinguisher that controls both the Client inputs and the Server deviation.
+This means that the \textit{transcript}---the total quantum state perceived by the distinguisher in one scenario for a chosen input and choice of malicious behavior---generated in both scenarios must be statistically indistinguishable.